Map a Subdomain

 Instructions for Mapping Subdomains

 - Add a CNAME record through the registrar where you purchased your domain or through your DNS provider.
 You should NOT change your Name Server information if you wish to only map a subdomain.
-The CNAME should look something like the following (please note the fullstop character at the end of each domain name):
+The CNAME should look something like the following (note the periods at the end of each domain name):

 I would like to map a subdomain of my domain to my blog, which is hosted at WordPress.com.
 I want to use the subdomain blog.mygroovydomain.com.
 Can you please add a CNAME record to point that subdomain to example.wordpress.com?

 - Once the CNAME record has been added and verified, go to Domains and add the subdomain to your blog.
+This is done by clicking the blue Add Domain button in the upper right then clicking Map It button to the right of “Already own a domain?”.
 If everything is configured correctly, you will be prompted to pay for the upgrade and complete the mapping process.

 Please note, you may see a Redirect Loop error page if you immediately visit your site after setting a new Primary Domain.
 This is usually fixed within a few seconds by refreshing the page.